2 Look Out, They Bite!

 Fire ants may be little creatures, but they pack a punch when provoked and can leave a very painful and unwanted welt on any intruder that comes in their path.
 First introduced to the United States in the 1930’s, fire ants are now five times more populous here than in their native South America.
-Fire ants are most prevalent in Georgia in the warm summer months.
-Beginning in spring, the fire ants will start to colonize and prefer temperatures above 70 degrees when active.
+These ants are most prevalent in Georgia in the warm summer months.
+Beginning in spring, they will start to colonize and prefer temperatures above 70 degrees when active.
 Building mounds above the ground, fire ants will form a colony with intricate tunnels to carry food to their queen.
 A mature queen can lay up to 1,600 eggs per day and an established fire ant colony can inhabit as many as 250,000 worker ants.

 Helpful Tips For Spotting, Avoiding and Removing Fire Ants